 Replace the Key

 In some new car models, the ignition key will not turn in case the brake lights are out.
-This is a feature that has been developed for the safety of people, and it is a very useful feature indeed.
+This feature has been developed for the safety of people, and is a very useful one indeed.
 What you need to do is pull up the emergency brake and then try turning the key.
 If the car starts, drive to a repair shop immediately and get the brake lights fixed.
 Driving without brake lights is a traffic offense and it is illegal.

 If all the aforementioned options fail, you will need to replace the entire ignition assembly altogether.
-This will be an expensive procedure, but one that cannot be avoided.
+This will be expensive, however cannot be avoided.
 You must stay calm and composed, and look for the best solution possible.